*This article was originally published in Aug. 2021

 This particular trade hurt the Flames fanbase because they watched Iginla grow from a young man into one of the game’s most respected players.
 Unfortunately, the team was no longer considered a Stanley Cup contender at this point of his career, failing to qualify for the playoffs for five seasons starting in 2009.
 Iginla’s only shot at winning a ring came in 2004 when the Flames lost to the Tampa Bay Lightning in a seven-game series.

-4 Joe Thornton – Nov.
+4. Joe Thornton – Nov.
 30, 2005

 The Bruins’ historic playoff run of 39 years ended in 1996-97, signaling a change in the hockey market that was unseen for almost a generation.
 Thornton would be the franchise’s new face, picking up where Bourque left off whenever he planned to retire.
 Unfortunately, as you will read later, Bourque was traded, and the Bruins became Thornton’s team much sooner than anyone expected.

-3 Mark Messier – Oct.
+3. Mark Messier – Oct.
 4, 1991

 When you walk into Madison Square Garden and close your eyes, you can probably still hear legendary commentator Sam Rosen yelling, “The waiting is over — the New York Rangers are the Stanley Cup Champions!
 And this one will last a lifetime!”
-That moment in hockey history may not have happened if Mark Messier never requested a trade from the Oilers. (from ‘Mark Messier trade got Rangers the right player at right time,’ NY Post, 06/09/2020)
+That moment in hockey history may not have happened if Mark Messier had never requested a trade from the Oilers. (from ‘Mark Messier trade got Rangers the right player at right time,’ NY Post, 06/09/2020)

 Messier was a vital part of the Oilers dynasty that won five Stanley Cups titles in seven years, serving as captain during the 1990 playoff run.
 He was handed the “C” shortly after the Wayne Gretzky trade in August 1988.
 Instead of playing in the shadow of The Great One, The Moose (Messier’s nickname) finally had the team to himself.
-Messier proved to the hockey world he was indeed a phenomenal leader who could get results by winning the league’s two Most Valuable Player awards in 1990.
+Messier proved to the hockey world he was a phenomenal leader who could get results by winning the league’s two Most Valuable Player awards in 1990.

-The Rangers traded Louie DeDrusk, Bernie Nicholls, Steven Rice, and future considerations (David Shaw) for Messier and future considerations (Jeff Beukeboom).
+In 1991, the Rangers traded Louie DeDrusk, Bernie Nicholls, Steven Rice, and future considerations (David Shaw) for Messier and future considerations (Jeff Beukeboom).
 Within three seasons of putting on a Rangers uniform, Messier led the Rangers to their first Presidents’ Trophy (1991), won the Hart Memorial Trophy and Ted Lindsay Award for a second time (1992), then guaranteed a playoff victory before scoring a hat trick, and finally broke the game’s longest championship drought after 54 years.

-2 Ray Bourque – March 6, 2000
+2. Ray Bourque – March 6, 2000

 The trade broke the hearts of every fan in the New England area because the man who gave so much never won the Stanley Cup with the black and gold.
-He requested a trade with the hope of landing with a contender and achieve the only thing that had eluded him his entire career.
+He requested a trade with the hope of landing with a contender and achieving the only thing that had eluded him his entire career.

 The Avalanche sent Martin Grenier, Samuel Pahlsson, Brian Rolston, and a 2000 or 2001 first-round pick.
 The Bruins opted for a 2000 pick, selecting Martin Samuelsson.
 Meanwhile, the Bruins sent Bourque and Dave Andreychuk west to the Avalanche, who lost that season’s conference finals.
 Andreychuk moved on after the season, missing out on Bourque’s send-off celebration the next spring with the Cup held high over his head.

-1 Wayne Gretzky – Aug.
+1. Wayne Gretzky – Aug.
 9, 1988

 It is no surprise that the trade that sent The Great One from a Stanley Cup champion to a Stanley Cup contender would come in as number one on any list involving notable transactions in league history.

-The trade shocked the hockey world and help build the league’s reputation in California, which now has three franchises.
+The trade shocked the hockey world and helped build the league’s reputation in California, which now has three franchises.
 When Gretzky agreed to the transaction, it showed that no player is untouchable and that the NHL is still a business at the end of the day.